The importance of taking an integrated approach to immunity.

 - Eat yourself well.
 Ensure your body is well-fed with nutrient rich food.
 Highly processed foods and those high in sugar are proven to compromise your immunity.
 Instead, go for immune-boosting foods.

 - Supplement for extra support.
 For greater immunity support, take a potent vitamin C and D supplement and a good probiotic.
-These three supplements form the foundation of a powerful immunity support kit.

 - Stay hydrated.
 Hydrating is as important to flush out toxins that build up in the body and to support a healthy immune system.